microsoft/fast/packages/fast-element/docs/building-components.md

 > **IMPORTANT:** Properties with only a getter, that function as a computed property over other observables, should not be decoratored with `@attr` or `@observable`.

 In addition to observing properties, the templating system can also observe arrays.
-The `repeat` directive is able to efficient respond to array change records, updating the DOM based on changes in the collection.
+The `repeat` directive is able to efficiently respond to array change records, updating the DOM based on changes in the collection.

 #### Features of @attr and @observable